Social Democratic Party of Switzerland: Structure

-The SP is composed of around 900 sections across Switzerland, which exists at cantonal and municipal levels.
+The SP is composed of around 900 sections across Switzerland, which exist at cantonal and municipal levels.
 Each of the 32,000 party members are registered in a local section and thus are members of both the cantonal and national parties.
 Local sections elect delegates to attend the regular party members' conferences; these delegates are entitled to vote in cantonal party conferences.

 Each of the 26 cantonal sections (Valais is divided into two sections, namely Oberwallis and Valais Romand) elect delegates for national party conferences.
 The number of delegates for each canton is equivalent to the number of seats that the canton has in the National Assembly.

 The SP has a youth party called the Young Socialists Switzerland (JUSO/JS).
 The JS are independent of the SP in political terms but are supported by it financially and institutionally.
 Within the SP, the JS are seen as equivalent to a cantonal section and so they are entitled to send some delegates to party conferences.
 As of 2022, the president of the JS is Nicola Siegrist.
 There is also a separate, smaller SP youth party called Junge SP in the Olten region.